ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-2-2.md

-Chapter X: Benefits and Limitations of Business Evolution
+Benefits and Limitations of Business Evolution
 =========================================================

 In this chapter, we will explore the benefits and limitations of business evolution.
 While evolving is essential for long-term success and survival in a dynamic business environment, it also presents challenges and inherent limitations.
 Understanding these advantages and drawbacks can help organizations navigate the process of business evolution more effectively.